Floer theory and flips: Broken divisors

-\begin{proof} If $d_k(p,Y) \ge k^{-1/6}$, then the previously chosen locally Gaussian section satisfies the required properties since in in this case $s_{k,p}$ vanishes on $Y$ since $Y$ is outside the support of the cutoff function.
+\begin{proof} We modify the construction of perturbations so that the sections on the hypersurface are unchanged.
+If $d_k(p,Y) \ge k^{-1/6}$, then the previously chosen locally Gaussian section satisfies the required properties.
+Indeed in this case $s_{k,p}$ vanishes on $Y$ since $Y$ is outside the support of the cutoff function.
 So it suffices to assume that $p$ is in the intermediate region

-So fix $p' \in Y$ and choose a local Darboux chart $(z_1,\ldots,z_n)$ near $p'$ so that $Y$ is described locally by $z_1 = 0$ and $\olp z_1(p')= 0$.
+So fix $p' \in Y$ and choose a local Darboux chart $(z_1,\lldots,z_n)$ near $p'$ so that $Y$ is described locally by $z_1 = 0$ and $\olp z_1(p')= 0$.
 Let $p$ lie in this Darboux chart, satisfying the estimate \eqref{intermediate}.
 Let $p_1 \neq 0$ denote the first coordinate of the point $p$.
-Given an approximately holomorphic sequence $s'_{p,k}$ with sufficiently small support (for example, a Gaussian $s(z) = \exp( - k |z - p|^2)$ the section $s_{p,k}(z) = s'_{p,k} (z) z_1/p_1$ is also approximately holomorphic, uniformly in $p$ as long as $|p_1| > k^{-1/2}$.
+Given an approximately holomorphic sequence $s'_{p,k}$ with sufficiently small support (for example, a Gaussian $s(z) = \exp( - k |z - p|^2)$) the section $s_{p,k}(z) = s'_{p,k} (z) z_1/p_1$ is also approximately holomorphic, uniformly in $p$ as long as $|p_1| > k^{-1/2}$.
 Indeed the bound

 is immediate, and uniform if $|p_1| > k^{-1/2}$ since $s'_{p,k}$ is Gaussian in $k^{1/2} z_1$.
 The bound